 WHAT TO DO IF YOU THINK YOU HAVE BEEN WRONGFULLY TERMINATED

 Starting a wrongful termination lawsuit may seem scary, but if you feel like you have been treated unfairly or wronged by your employer, it is important to talk to an experienced employment attorney to learn more about whether you can pursue a case.
-Our skilled employment attorneys at Feldman Browne Olivares have represented hundreds of California employees in wrongful termination lawsuits and have obtained more than $100 million dollars in monetary awards and settlements on such wrongful termination claims on behalf of California workers.
+Our skilled Los Angeles employment attorneys at Feldman Browne, APC have represented hundreds of California employees in wrongful termination lawsuits and have obtained more than $100 million dollars in monetary awards and settlements on such wrongful termination claims on behalf of California workers.
 To get started on a wrongful termination lawsuit, contact us.